 In an instant, the final section shows you how much you might be able to borrow for a mortgage.

 It also shows what the regular mortgage repayments would be.
 This is based on an interest rate close to the current variable (floating) rates and a mortgage term of 30 years.

 Our mortgage repayments calculator is also handy for seeing the effect of changing more than one of the above.
 For example, you could quickly check whether a longer term might mean you could afford the regular repayments on a larger mortgage.

-Selecting fortnightly repayments, to match their pay days, they also saw their regular mortgage repayments would be $1,306.
-The calculator based this on the current variable (floating) interest rate of 3.75% and a mortgage term of 30 years.
+Selecting fortnightly repayments, to match their pay days, they also saw their regular mortgage repayments would be $1,773.
+The calculator based this on the variable (floating) interest rate at that time, which was 7.99%, and a mortgage term of 30 years.

 Try our borrowing power calculator now

 Whether you’re ready for an accurate estimate or just want to have a play to get a ball-park idea, using our borrowing power calculator is a great way to see how much you might be able to borrow for a mortgage right now.
 Have fun!